This page will explain the following:

 If the doctor confirms your Covid-19 symptoms, he’ll explain you the next steps you should follow.

-Covid-19 video consultations are available from Monday to Friday from 08:00 to 19:00 and on Saturdays between 08:00 and 14:00 with appointment slots every 30 minutes and you can book one for the very same day.
+Covid-19 video consultations are available with appointment slots every 30 minutes on the schedule shown below and you can book one for the very same day:

 Covid-19 video consultations